Severe Thunderstorm Warning issued for Beaver by NWS - News Break

 Severe Thunderstorm Warning issued for Beaver by NWS

-Effective: 2021-05-26 21:23:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Beaver THE SEVERE THUNDERSTORM WARNING FOR SOUTHEASTERN BEAVER AND NORTHEASTERN LIPSCOMB COUNTIES WILL EXPIRE AT 930 PM CDT The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Effective: 2021-05-26 21:24:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Beaver THE SEVERE THUNDERSTORM WARNING FOR EAST CENTRAL BEAVER COUNTY WILL EXPIRE AT 930 PM CDT The severe thunderstorm which prompted the warning has weakened.
 Therefore, the warning will be allowed to expire.
-However small hail and gusty winds are still possible with this thunderstorm.
-A Tornado Watch remains in effect until midnight CDT for the Panhandle of Oklahoma...and the Panhandle of Texas.alerts.weather.gov
+However small hail, gusty winds and heavy rain are still possible with this thunderstorm.
+A Tornado Watch remains in effect until midnight CDT for the Panhandle of Oklahoma.alerts.weather.gov